 - Senior Vice President, Basketball Operations/General Manager

 With the challenges and the complexities in dealing with the league salary cap and luxury tax, Elisburg’s knowledge and experience continues to be called upon to build on the team’s unprecedented success.
-The results of that success include three NBA Championships, five Eastern Conference Championships, 18 postseason berths in the last 23 years (including a franchise-tying six-straight appearances from 2009-14), 13 Division Championships and the fifth-most wins (1,050) in the NBA (the most in the Eastern Conference since 1995).
+The results of that success include three NBA Championships, five Eastern Conference Championships, 18 postseason berths in the last 24 years (including a franchise-tying six-straight appearances from 2009-14), 13 Division Championships and the sixth-most wins (1,089) in the NBA (the most in the Eastern Conference) since 1995.

 During the off-season, Elisburg assists Riley in maneuvering through the framework of the salary cap and the luxury tax to transform the roster, ensuring the HEAT maintains its status as one of the league’s top teams.
 In one of the most anticipated off-seasons in NBA history, he played an integral role in the HEAT’s successful summer of 2010.
 His knowledge and expertise of the salary cap proved invaluable as he helped the HEAT re-sign Dwyane Wade and acquire perennial All-Stars LeBron James and Chris Bosh, as well as round out the roster with several key veteran free agent signings to bolster the team’s depth throughout a four-year run in which Miami went to the Finals in each year and won two NBA Championships.
-In recent years he has played a key role in the acquisitions of Hassan Whiteside, Justise Winslow, Josh Richardson, Goran Dragić, James Johnson and Dion Waiters to help re-shape the HEAT.
+In recent years he has played a key role in the acquisitions of Jimmy Butler, Tyler Herro, Justise Winslow, Goran Dragić, James Johnson, Kelly Olynyk and Dion Waiters to help re-shape the HEAT.
+At the February trade deadline in 2018, Elisburg executed a trade to bring back franchise icon Dwyane Wade, a move which helped propel the HEAT into the playoffs.

-In addition to his role with the HEAT, Elisburg also works closely with VP, Player Personnel/Assistant General Manager/General Manager, Sioux Falls Skyforce Adam Simon in overseeing the Basketball Operations for the Skyforce.
-Since Elisburg played a key role in Miami and Sioux Falls fostering an exclusive partnership five years ago, the Skyforce have captured the 2015-16 NBA G League championship, earned at least a share of a division title and a playoff berth in three out of the five seasons and compiled a 154-96 regular season record, the most wins and second-best winning percentage in the G League over the five-year span of the partnership.
+In addition to his role with the HEAT, Elisburg also works closely with VP, Basketball Operations/Assistant General Manager Adam Simon and Director of Player Personnel/Skyforce GM Eric Amsler in overseeing the Basketball Operations for the Skyforce.
+Since Elisburg played a key role in Miami and Sioux Falls fostering an exclusive partnership six years ago, the Skyforce have captured the 2015-16 NBA G League championship, earned at least a share of a division title and a playoff berth in three of the six seasons and compiled a 178-122 regular season record.
+Over the six-year span of the partnership, the 178 wins recorded by the Skyforce are the second-most in the G League while their .593 winning percentage ranks fourth.

 A native of Potomac, MD, Elisburg served an internship with the Washington Bullets in the summer of 1988 before coming to the HEAT.
 He holds a degree in sports administration from St. Thomas University where he was inducted into the school’s Athletic Hall of Fame in November of 2017.
 He was also honored by his alma mater in June of 2004 with their first Leader for Life Award which goes to recognize an alumna/alumnas that has made a significant contribution to their chosen profession.
 Elisburg is single and lives in Miami.